Gunsmoke: Doc Adams

 Howard McNear starred as Dr. Charles Adams in the radio series, and Milburn Stone portrayed Dr. Galen Adams in the television version.
 In the radio series, "Doc" Adams was initially a self-interested and somewhat dark character with a predilection for constantly attempting to increase his revenue through the procurement of autopsy fees.
+In the opening episode he was delighted when he found out that Dillon had killed someone in a gunfight meaning more business for him, which was enough for the Marshal to threaten to knock him down.
 He was acerbic, somewhat mercenary, and borderline alcoholic, in the program's early years.

 His real name was Dr. Calvin Moore.
 He came west and changed his name to escape a charge of murder.
 However, McNear's performances steadily became more warm-hearted and sympathetic.
 Doc wandered throughout the territories until he settled in Dodge City 17 years later under the name of Charles Adams.
-Conrad borrowed the surname from cartoonist Charles Addams as a testament to Doc's initially ghoulish comportment.
+Conrad suggested the Doc borrow his name from cartoonist Charles Addams as a testament to Doc's initially ghoulish comportment.
 Milburn Stone was given free rein to choose the character's first name, and chose that of the ancient Greek physician and medical researcher Galen.

 Miss Kitty

-Kitty was played by actress Georgia Ellis on radio, and by Amanda Blake on TV.
+Kitty was played by actress Georgia Ellis on radio.
 Ellis first appeared in the radio episode "Billy the Kid" (April 26, 1952) as "Francie Richards" – a former girlfriend of Matt Dillon's and the widow of a criminal, but the character of "Miss Kitty" did not appear until the May 10, 1952, episode "Jaliscoe".
 Sometime in 1959, Ellis was billed as Georgia Hawkins instead of Georgia Ellis.
-Amanda Blake appeared in over 500 episodes of the television series, with her last being the April 1, 1974, episode titled, "The Disciple".

-In the radio series, Kitty's profession was hinted at, but never explicit; in a 1953 interview with Time, Macdonnell declared, "Kitty is just someone Matt has to visit every once in a while".
-The magazine observed that she is "obviously not selling chocolate bars".
-The television show first portrayed Kitty as a saloon dance hall employee, then from season two, episode 36 ("Daddy-O"), as half-owner of the Long Branch Saloon.
+In the radio series, Kitty's profession was hinted at, but never explicit; in a 1953 interview with Time, Macdonnell declared, "Kitty is just someone Matt has to visit every once in a while," explicitly sharing her secret, "We never say it, but Kitty is a prostitute, plain and simple."
+The magazine later observed that she is "obviously not selling chocolate bars".

 Dillon and Kitty clearly have a close personal relationship.
-In a July 2, 2002, Associated Press interview with Bob Thomas, Arness explained, "If they were man and wife, it would make a lot of difference.
-The people upstairs decided it was better to leave the show as it was, which I totally agreed with."
+In a 1976 radio documentary on the program, Ellis shared, "Yes they were lovers, the best kind, because they really, truly understood one another.
+So there wasn't need for too much talk."
+She further posited on what Kitty really wanted out of the relationship, saying that "undoubtedly she had wild dreams from time to time that she realized were completely unrealistic, of Matt and Kitty... [but] she was resigned to serving booze and saying 'Be careful Matt!'"